Manuscript Illumination: learning from a 15th Century Shirazi master

 The format of the manuscript leaves is unusually narrow in proportion to its height: h.
 257mm X w.
 130 mm, and the opening pages are completely filled with a dense network of formal arabesques executed with breathtaking precision.
 There is another manuscript made for Pir Budaq in the Bodleian Library, Oxford: a copy of the Ruba’iyat of ‘Omar Khayyam dated 1460, MS. Ouseley 140 in which the illuminations appear to have been done by the same hand.
 The illuminator is simply acknowledged at the end as “Pir Budaqi”, meaning that he worked for Pir Budaq.
 He worked in Shiraz, Iran.
 That’s all we know at present about the anonymous master illuminator.

 Pir Budaq himself was the son of Jahanshah Qaraqoyunlu, a Turcoman prince who ruled a small empire from Tabriz between 1439 and 1467.
 Pir Budaq was posted by his father as governor of Shiraz, where he proceeded to challenge the paternal sovereignty, until he was eventually marched on to Baghdad, and there killed in 1466.
 A short and violent career, which saw a minimal output of distinctive and sublimely beautiful manuscripts, of which Or.
-11846 is the finest.
+11846 is one of the finest.

 The continuous lattice design, though complex, is obviously based on some sort of grid structure.
 After a few false starts I concluded that a hexagonal grid, which can be read as an isometric grid, would be the most effective way of reconstructing the filigree of arabesques.
 The grid can also be read as packed circles, which helps to achieve the curvilinear quality of the lattice.
 Another challenge is working out the structure of the inner borders, which have a classic woven knot pattern.
 The primary design is composed of interwoven arabesques punctuated with stylized flowers – they have a specific ‘handwriting’ which is in part characteristic of the period, and part the idiosyncracies of the illuminator – there is a certain controlled eccentricity about the flourishes and the flowers that look like flies.